IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 ## Structure and setup of template

 In the current setting, `.gitlab-ci.yml` and `.queryTemplate.yml` are kept in `Wazi-Deploy-Query` under the `Reporting-pipeline` folder of the Gitlab Git repository.
-To be able to query the evidence file successfully , you should be having the above mentioned files along with `renderer.yml` and evidence file in your Gitlab runner.
+This is a standalone pipeline and to be able to query the evidence file successfully , you should be having the above mentioned files along with `renderer.yml` and evidence file in your machine that hosts the  Gitlab runner.
 Please review the definitions thoroughly with your Gitlab administrator.

 ### Variables configuration